|Part of a Model 1 series|

 The S attitude can be summarized as literal information processing.
 The truth of the world is measured by the evident, not the unavailable or imagined.
 That which is seen, felt, experienced and heard (whether presently or previously) is viewed as real.
 The S attitude is more than the simple registration of the sensory world, it is the attitude that such information takes priority in the framing of what constitutes real.
 The scientific view of the world is an example of this literal epistemology, as well as kinesthetic and experiential approaches to life.
 However, it is not necessarily the case that the evident constitutes the entirety of the universe.
 An opposite point could be made for the universe existing as an algorithm or as pure information, where themes that transcend the principle of locality or causality are taken to be part of the overall operation.

 The literal view of the universe is questionable at higher theoretical levels, but also at the personal level.
 As finite processing systems, humans rely on extrapolation to navigate reality and not doing so would lead to serious dysfunctions.
-The majority of our actions involve guesswork and if this guesswork was not accurately reflecting reality, we would fail to thrive and it would not have survived into our species.
+The majority of our actions involve guesswork and if this guesswork were not accurately reflecting reality, we would fail to thrive, and it would not have survived into our species.
 It therefore follows that extrapolation is correct enough most of the time to be considered true.
 If factoring in our intuitions, which are probabilistic, leads to better outcomes than acting solely based on the data we know with certainty, then it suggests reality exists as a network of information where the present condition is but the latest instance in a wider tapestry.
 The purely literal view is akin to taking a still frame from a movie while not seeing that still frame in context of the whole film.
 What has not yet happened is not any less real than what has happened.

 And while it may be taking things too far to say the universe is “nothing but” a pattern, to say patterns are not as real as the tangible would be discarding half of the truth.
 Reality is not just this present moment but also how every aspect of the moment is influenced by the past and even by the future.
 The universe is best seen as the start, end, and everything in between, all at once, as a whole.
 It is everything that has happened, could happen, or will happen.